 Summary of Monitoring Effort

-Last year Feiro started monitoring the smolt populations of Coho, Steelhead and Cutthroats in Tumwater Creek.
+In 2015 Feiro started monitoring the smolt populations of Coho, Steelhead and Cutthroats in Tumwater Creek.
 The monitoring effort was conducted in collaboration with the Lower Klallam Tribe and the Natural Resources at North Olympic Skill Center.
-The effort is planned to be continued in the spring of 2016.
-The Lower Elwha Tribe will lead the installation of the smolt trap in late April 2016 and for the next couple of months Feiro volunteers will be monitoring the trap daily for smolts.
+The effort is planned to be continued in the spring of 2018.
+The Lower Elwha Tribe will lead the installation of the smolt trap in late spring and for the next couple of months Feiro volunteers will be monitoring the trap daily for smolts.

 The smolts are identified to species and measured for length and weight before returned to the creek.
 Depending on number of crew members (can be done by one person), number of smolts and debris each visit may take about 1 hour.
 The Lower Elwha Tribe will receive the final data and incorporates this into their smolt database which covers several streams in Clallam County.
 Contact Helle Andersen for details.